Love, Life Aur Lahore

 Love, Life aur Lahore is a Pakistani soap opera which aired on A-Plus.
 Written by Khalil-ur-Rehman Qamar, it has Fiza Ali and Sami Khan in the lead roles while Sami was later replaced by Moammar Rana.
 It became one of the longest-running soap series in the history of Pakistani television, running for almost three years until its end in April 2013.

 Reruns aired on ATV in Pakistan; in UAE and India, the show was aired by B4U Network on B4U Plus.

 Plot

-It is based on the unfulfilled love story of old Waris Ali & his beloved Hindu girl Gaitri, who get apart at the time of the independence of Pakistan in 1947.
-The heartwarming tale continues after 62 years tunneling through emotions, cultural divide, the human need to love & be loved.
+It is based on the unfulfilled love story of old Waris Ali & his beloved Hindu girl Gaitri, who were separated at the time of the independence of Pakistan in 1947.
+The heartwarming tale continues after 62 years tunneling through emotions, cultural divide, and the human need to love & be loved.

 The story revolves around a man named Pari paiker (Sami Khan) and his childhood love Lubna Hameed (Fiza Ali) and their love story.
-Pari paiker and Lubna Hameed both have an unmatched Chemistry which causes them frustration till the end and Lubna killed by tuba mangeter in the end for separation of Pari paiker from their mohalla.
+Pari paiker and Lubna Hameed both have an unmatched chemistry which causes them frustration till the end and Lubna killed by tuba mangeter in the end for separation of Pari paiker from their mohalla.